 6. Animal Companion

-It can be a nice thought to get a dog as a companion for another fur animal you already have in your family.
+It can be a nice thought to get a dog as a companion for your current furry friend.
 I have done this many times.
 As long as everyone gets along well, it’s generally not a bad idea.
 Senior animals seem to get a bit more energy from younger ones.
-Besides, it gives the senior animals a whole new purpose.
-He has to teach the new fur kid the ropes.
+Besides, it gives the senior pets a whole new purpose.
+For example, your senior dog can teach the new dog the rules of your home.

 7. Showing

 Some people will seek out a dog specifically for showing it.
-While I don’t know much about the dog show world, I have enjoyed watching various shows.
-I even had a cat who absolutely loved watching the big dogs each year on a stroll across the TV at The Westminster Dog Show each year.
+While I don’t know much about the dog show world, I have enjoyed watching dog shows on TV.
+In fact, I even had a cat who absolutely loved watching the big dogs each year on a stroll across the TV at The Westminster Dog Show.
 I have learned that there is a lot that goes into showing a dog and finding the right type of dog to show.

 8. Giving Back